 - Eggless Pineapple Mousse

-- Eggless Banana Chocolate Mug Cake – another reader favourite, especially with college kids and bachelors!
+- Eggless Banana Chocolate Peanut Butter Mug Cake - another reader favourite, especially with college kids and bachelors!

 - Eggless Blueberry Mug Cake - this one has so many great reviews!

 - Eggless Garam Masala Apple Cake - the best way to enjoy apples